bstascavage/plexHue/README.md

 3. A PlexPass membership (Sorry about this, but the API to see when something is played is a PlexPass feature :( )

 ## Installation (Debian/Ubuntu)
+1. Change to the `/opt` directory.
-1. Clone this repo on your server:
+2. Clone this repo on your server:

     `git clone https://github.com/bstascavage/plexHue.git`
-2. Change to the plexHue directory
+3. Change to the plexHue directory
-3. Install the blunder gem (http://bundler.io/)
+4. Install the blunder gem (http://bundler.io/)

     `gem install bundler`
-4. Install the gem dependecies:
+5. Install the gem dependecies:

     `bundle install`
-5. Copy the init script to your init.d directory:
+6. Copy the init script to your init.d directory:

     `cp debian/init/plexHue /etc/init.d/plexHue`
-6. Setup your config file (see below for details on parameters)
+7. Setup your config file (see below for details on parameters)
-7. Press the HOME button on your Philips Hue Hub
+8. Press the HOME button on your Philips Hue Hub
-8. Start the plexHue service
+9. Start the plexHue service

     `service plexHue start`
-9. Check the plexHue log to ensure that the program paired with your hub:
+10. Check the plexHue log to ensure that the program paired with your hub:

     `tail -f plexHue.log`